From the seed of an idea…

 better learning environments grow.

 At this year’s BETT we’ll be on hand to talk to educators who want learning environments that will help them achieve their educational vision.
-They might not know exactly what they need, but they’ll have a hunch, some ideas, a sense of direction, and the Spaceoasis and Learniture teams can help them make it real.
-Whether it’s part of a major building project or a disused room ripe for reinvention – the first step towards your amazing learning space is a conversation with us.
+Whether it’s part of a major building project, learning space refurbishment or a disused room ripe for reinvention – the first step towards your amazing learning space is a conversation with the Spaceoasis and Learniture teams who can help make it real.

 Learning environments need to evolve – but how do you change?